 Moreover, not feeling worthy and enough from the inside can also be why strong, smart, successful women can end up in abusive or toxic relationships.
 They think that if they just keep giving more to their partner, they will eventually turn things around.

-In fact, to be successful in love, this is the most important thing we have to turn around: believing that you are valuable just because you are, and that you are absolutely enough in spite of all your imperfections.
+In fact, to be successful in love, this is the most important thing we have to do: Believe that you are valuable just because you are, and that you are absolutely enough in spite of all your imperfections.

 And Yet – It Doesn’t Have To Be Hard!